 Rev. George F. McLean, Ph.D.

-Professor George F. McLean, O.M.I., has been a fellow of the Life Cycle Institute since 2007.
+Professor George F. McLean, O.M.I., has been a fellow of the Institute for Policy Research & Catholic Studies since 2007.
 After studying philosophy and theology in Rome and at CUA, he was ordained in the Missionary Oblates of Mary Immaculate.
 Since 1958 he has been Professor of Metaphysics in the School of Philosophy, where he is presently Professor Emeritus.
 He was Secretary of the American Catholic Philosophical Society, and is now President of the World Union of Catholic Philosophical Societies.

 A special focus of Rev. McLean's work has been the development of philosophical answers to current challenges.
 For this work he has developed The Council for Research in Values and Philosophy, of which he is Secretary-Treasurer, and its CUA footprint, The Center for the Study of Culture and Values, of which he is the Director.
 These institutions have been deeply involved in the transformations in Eastern Europe during the 1970s and 80s, with China in the 80s and 90s, and in building relationships with Islam since 1991; this, notwithstanding their work in Africa and Latin America.